Campervan inverters

 Modified (quasi) sine wave inverters

 Simpler electronics can be powered using a quasi sine wave inverter.
-Anything that isn’t a sensitive piece of medical equipment and which doesn’t have an AC motor (like a microwave or a fridge) will be able to run using this type of inverter.
+Anything that isn’t a sensitive piece of medical equipment and doesn’t have an AC motor (like a microwave or a fridge) can run using this type of inverter.
 Any products with an AC motor receiving a quasi sine wave will run at a higher temperature, reducing their lifespan.

 Some appliances may emit buzzing noises when being run by a quasi sine wave inverter.
 You may also notice reduced brightness from fluorescent lights.
 In addition, newer TVs can experience drops in framerate, brightness, and colour reproduction.
-Appliances with electronic timers or digital clocks may not operate correctly, as the square quasi sine wave interferes with the device’s normal timekeeping.
-Appliances which use electronic temperature controls (e.g. bread makers) or variable settings (e.g. light dimmers, variable speed drills) may also not work correctly.
+Appliances with timers or digital clocks may not operate correctly, as the quasi sine wave interferes with the device’s timekeeping.
+Appliances which use electronic temperature controls (e.g. bread makers) or variable settings (e.g. light dimmers, variable speed drills) may also not work.

-The main draw of quasi sine wave inverters is the significantly lower cost, compared to pure sine wave inverters of the same power.
-So if you’re on a tighter budget, these inverters can be a good option if you’re only looking to power basic electrical equipment such as lights, water pumps and perhaps a phone and laptop charger.
-We sell a range of quasi sine wave inverters from NDS Energy and Sterling Power in our webshop.
+The main draw of quasi sine wave inverters is the significantly lower cost, compared to pure sine wave inverters.
+We sell a range of quasi sine wave inverters from NDS Energy and Sterling Power.

 Pure sine wave inverters